braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/product_announcement.md

 ![The in-app message editor with a side menu for customizing the button element.][img2]

 You can also add additional messages to your product announcement in the **Pages** section, and then link them together for a sequential flow.
 For example, you can put together a sequence of messages that briefly describe the product's capabilities and end with button that takes users to the product page.
 Learn how to do that in [Connect pages together]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create/?tab=adding%20pages#step-3a-connect-pages-together).

 ### Step 3: Style your message

-Customize the look and feel of your message using the drag-and-drop [in-app message components][3].
+Customize the look and feel of your product announcement using the drag-and-drop [in-app message components][3].

 ## Reporting